Our Gas Distribution Network

 Gas Stakeholder Roundtable

 The Gas Stakeholder Roundtable is an evolution of the Roundtable we engaged with on our 2023-28 Proposal and Variation Proposal.
-This group last met in April 2025.
-This forum is designed to gather insights and feedback on various aspects of our Proposal, as well as keep stakeholders informed throughout the process.
+This forum is designed to gather insights and feedback from a diverse range of stakeholders on various aspects of our Proposal, as well as keep stakeholders informed throughout the process.

 Feedback from the Roundtable will be presented back to the GAAR Development Panel for further consideration and discussion.
 The Roundtable is an advisory group, not a decision-making group, but its insights and advice will be heavily relied upon by the GDP.